jrosebud/jrosebud.github.io/lesson09/slides/slides.md

 ##jQuery

-*	jquery.com - A JavaScript library that makes DOM manipulation simple.*	“Cross browser” - works the same in most (!) browsers. *	Allows:
+*	jquery.com - A JavaScript library that makes DOM manipulation simple.*	"Cross browser" - works the same in most (!) browsers. *	Allows:
 	*	Document traversal	*	CSS Manipulation	*	Event Handling	*	Animation	*	and more!

 ---